 The Youth Council is a group of local young people who are elected by their peers every two years to represent the views of all other young people living in the borough at a local, regional and national level.
 Youth council members are elected to represent the voice of all children and young people in Barnsley, the school or college that they attend, and also the area in which they live.

 The Youth Council works closely with the Care4Us Council and Barnsley Council in order to make sure that young people’s voices are heard in decisions that affect their lives.
 They're supported by participation workers from the Targeted Youth Support Service, with members of the Youth Council representing Barnsley in the United Kingdom Youth Parliament and in helping shape the future for Barnsley through the Sheffield City Region.
 They attend regional meetings and national events, including an annual debate in the House of Commons.

 The full Youth Council meets monthly in the council chambers at the Town Hall.
 Members also attend meetings in their schools and local areas to gain the views of as many young people as possible.

 If you’re not happy about decisions made about your care or the services provided for you, talk to your Children’s Rights advocate about it.
 They'll make sure you're listened to and help you make positive changes.

-You can also get free help, advice and support from the Children's Commissioner; find out more in their leaflet or visit the Help at Hand website.
+You can also get free help, advice and support from the Children's Commissioner.
+You can contact them on 0800 528 0731 or visit the Help at Hand website.